Bantee-Golf/oxygen-laravel/README.md

 The easiest way to do it is by using the [Oxygen Installer](https://bitbucket.org/elegantmedia/oxygen-installer).
 With the installer, you can create a project with one line.

 ```
-oxygen new myproject --name 'Oxygen' --email apps@elegantmedia.com.au --dev_url 'localhost.test'
+oxygen new myproject --name 'Oxygen' --email apps@elegantmedia.com.au --devurl 'localhost.test'
 ```

 If you don't want to use the installer, you can install it with manual setup.
-[See Manual Setup Instructions](wiki/INSTALLATION.md).
+[See Manual Setup Instructions](INSTALLATION.md).
 After the setup is done, you'll see the next steps on screen.
 These build instructions will be also added to your `README.md` file.

 ## Developer Commands